tagtag

 Hard Couplings (between trains)

-Accidents related to coupling – the method of joining two rail cars together – have historically been a leading cause of injuries in the railroad industry.
+Accidents related to coupling – the method of joining two rail cars – have historically been a leading cause of injuries in the railroad industry.
 Today, most train companies use automatic couplers to reduce the risk of a worker getting caught between trains.
 Not using an automatic coupler, in fact, may be grounds for negligence.
 But even when automatic couplers are used, when the trains collide too hard or quickly, there is a real risk of injury to employees.

 Coupling injuries can occur after an accident on the job or through a cumulative effect.
 Certain workers are more vulnerable to suffering coupling injuries: